OHDSI/StudyProtocolSandbox/DataQuality/README.md

 packageResults(connectionDetails,cdmDatabaseSchema,workFolder)

-#expect the resulting zip file (this small data subset is being submitted to the study team)
+#to see what is being used, inspect the resulting zip file (this small data subset is being submitted to the study team)
 ```

 ##Step 4